lvgl/lvgl/docs/get-started/bindings/micropython.rst

 PC Simulator
 ~~~~~~~~~~~~

 Micropython is ported to many platforms.
-One notable port is “unix”, which allows you to build and run Micropython
+One notable port is "unix", which allows you to build and run Micropython
 (+LVGL) on a Linux machine.
 (On a Windows machine you might need Virtual Box or WSL or MinGW or Cygwin etc.)

 `Click here to know more information about building and running the unix port <https://github.com/lvgl/lv_micropython>`__